-RC2 and RC5 are trademarks of RSA Data Security.
+RSA, RC2 and RC4 are registered trademarks of RSA Security Inc. RC5 is a trademark of RSA Security Inc.

-License to copy this document is granted provided that it is identified as "RSA Data Security, Inc. Public-Key Cryptography Standards (PKCS)" in all material mentioning or referencing this document.
+License to copy this document is granted provided that it is identified as "RSA Security Inc. Public-Key Cryptography Standards (PKCS)" in all material mentioning or referencing this document.

-RSA Data Security makes no representations regarding intellectual property claims by other parties.
+RSA Security makes no representations regarding intellectual property claims by other parties.
 Such determination is the responsibility of the user.